Australian Football has developed a unique and rich terminology.

 Can be used for players flying for a mark or scrambling for the ball at ground level.

-an australian rules football oval
+- an australian rules football oval

 It involves clearing all attacking players from the attacking fifty-metres, and kicking the ball into the resulting open space.
 This gives key forwards room to run into, often running with the flight of the ball toward goal.
 It was developed by Dennis Pagan in order to fully utilise key forward Wayne Carey in the 1990s.

-It is used as a tiebreaker for ladder positions if teams are on equal premiership points.
+Percentages are used as a tiebreaker for ladder positions if teams are on equal premiership points.
 The AFL uses the formula:

 - colloquialism for the football

-to attempt a shot at goal
+- to attempt a shot at goal

 - a player who is penalised by an umpire for breaking a rule

-a player who directs a team play by action or deed during a game
+- a player who directs a team play by action or deed during a game

 (a) a free kick or mark will not be awarded and play will continue; or